opencodeofconduct/opencodeofconduct.github.io/README.md

 Contributions are welcome on how to improve this open code of conduct!

 Please send us a pull request with your suggestions.
+If we close them, please don't recreate another pull request or issue.

 #### Doesn't this impact the right to free speech?
 Why are you stomping on my rights?